t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 # Acknowledgment

-The authors would like to thank Joo-Sang Youn, Akbar Rahman, Michel Roy, Robert Gazda, Rute Sofia, Thomas Fossati and Chonggang Wang for their valuable comments and suggestions on this document.
+The authors would like to thank Joo-Sang Youn, Akbar Rahman, Michel Roy, Robert Gazda, Rute Sofia, Thomas Fossati, Chonggang Wang, Marie-José Montpetit, Carlos J. Bernardos and Milan Milenkovic for their valuable comments and suggestions on this document.